uiuc-sst/pseudo-swahili/README.md

-# Pseudo-Swahili recipe for Kaldi ASR
+# Pseudo-Swahili ASR for Kaldi

 Uses almost no Swahili resources.
 Audio FSTs are trained from Voxforge's English.